githublemming/haskins.io/cloudtrail-viewer/index.md

 The application will load files from your local harddisk, or if you provide AWS Access keys directly from an S3 bucket.

-Questions / Bugs / etc for this should be done via the Issue section on the GitHub page.
+Questions / Bugs / etc for this should be done via the [Issues](https://github.com/githublemming/CloudTrailViewer/issues){:target="_blank"} function on the GitHub repository.